 What is Isshou Mochi?

-Isshou mochi is a large 2 kg mochi cake carried by babies on their first birthday.
+Isshou mochi is a large 2 kg mochi rice cake carried by babies on their first birthday.
 This tradition can occur one week prior to one week after the child's actual birthday.

 The weight of the isshou mochi is specific to this tradition.
 A shou, a Japanese unit of measurement for rice or sake, equals 1.8 kg.
 When creating this birthday cake, exactly one shou (aka isshou) of glutinous rice is used to make this special mochi.